 I’ll try to list these in the most popular order that I’ve seen people respond to.

-Sharpen, Lens Profile Correction and Remove Noise Last
+Sharpen, Lens Profile Correction, and Remove Noise Last

 This is the most processor intensive thing you’ll be doing to your photos in Lightroom.
-Be sure to do it all last, because if you try to remove noise first, it has to do all those calculations every time you change any color slider.
-So just flip the switch off and save noise and sharpening for the final step.
+Be sure to do it all last because if you try to remove noise first, it has to do all those calculations every time you change any color slider.
+So flip the switch off and save noise and sharpening for the final step.

 In Your Settings, Turn Off Your GPU Acceleration